saif-tari/helloWorld-js/README.md

 # purpose:

         Run 'html.js' to create a simple html page.
-        Run 'beautify.mfs' to prettify an html page.
+        Run 'beautify.mjs' to prettify the created html page.

 # example: